-According to Colorado, “research confirms that quality mentoring relationships have positive positive effects on young people in a variety of personal, academic, and professional situations.”
+According to Mentor Colorado, “research confirms that quality mentoring relationships have positive positive effects on young people in a variety of personal, academic, and professional situations.”

-For those who act as mentors, provides a sense of purpose in life and connection to community and boosts your happiness, self-esteem, , and sense of well-being.
+For those who act as mentors, mentorship provides a sense of purpose in life and connection to community and boosts your happiness, self-esteem, health, and sense of well-being.

 Often, the types of relationships you seek are reflective of what you think you deserve.
 It isn’t always easy to look at patterns and why you continue them, but mentoring relationships are a tool that can help you navigate your own self-worth.

-New perspectives can be gained whether you are a , or both!This can also lead to increased creativity and productivity.
+New perspectives can be gained whether you are a mentor, mentee or both!This can also lead to increased creativity and productivity.

-Whether you are a or , reflection on what’s important to you will naturally occur and the relationship you’ve developed can help you with accountability and encouragement to shift your goals, re-assess what’s important to you, or get back on track.
+Whether you are a mentor or mentee, reflection on what’s important to you will naturally occur and the relationship you’ve developed can help you with accountability and encouragement to shift your goals, re-assess what’s important to you, or get back on track.

-When we are able to share our value and experience with others, we naturally, feel higher esteem.When you accept the support of others, like a , and know you don’t have to figure things out on our own, your feeling of being able to do things increases and with that, your self-esteem also increases.
+When we are able to share our value and experience with others, we naturally, feel higher esteem.When you accept the support of others, like a mentor, and know you don’t have to figure things out on our own, your feeling of being able to do things increases and with that, your self-esteem also increases.

 When we help or support others or feel helped and supported ourselves, our mood, energy and overall sense of well-being increase.

-- Connection.
-Connection to others and something greater than yourself can help to reduce .As humans, we function best when we have healthy, supportive relationships.
+Connection to others and something greater than yourself can help to reduce anxiety, depression, loneliness, and other mental health issues.As humans, we function best when we have healthy, supportive relationships.

 For adults and people of all ages, having a supportive mentor relationship can support growth in recovery, career goals, spirituality, healthy relationships, identity and more.